subtub/Sublime-Text-Setup/README.md

 # Sublime-Text-Setup

-Some "Sublime Text" settings and snippets from the football team.
+Some "Sublime Text" settings and snippets from the subtub team.

 ## Installation